12 Things You Need To Do When Your ZJ Stalls

 The pressure should remain steady throughout the throttle range.
 If the fuel pressure is acting up, be sure the power is good before you go buying a pump.
 The fuel pump relay is always suspect

 if your fuel pressure is not normal.
-Quick and easy check is to swap it with the horn relay.
+A quick and easy check is to swap it with the horn relay.
 You should also check the connector to the fuel pump for damage and corrosion.

-Now would be good time to get daring and crawl under the back of the Jeep while it's running and lay your ear (or use a stethoscope) on the lowest part of the tank and listen for irregularities in the noise the pump is making.
-This is dangerous, don't get burned or ran over.
+Now would be a good time to get daring and crawl under the back of the Jeep while it's running.
+Lay your ear (or use a stethoscope) on the lowest part of the tank and listen for irregularities in the noise the pump is making.
+This is dangerous, don't get burned or run over.

-The best option is do a complete tune up using OEM or equal parts
+The best option is to do a complete tune-up using OEM or equal parts

 is Uniblurb's recommendation for parts for the 4.0.